Youmna1798/storefront-API/README.md

 CREATE USER username postgres PASSWORD '17aug1998';

 # create Database
-CREATE DATABASE udacity_hub; CREATE DATABASE udacity_hub;
+CREATE DATABASE udacity_hub; CREATE DATABASE udacity_hub_test;

 # grant all databases to the user
-GRANT ALL PRIVILEGES ON DATABASE udacity_hub TO username; GRANT ALL PRIVILEGES ON DATABASE udacity_hub TO username;
+GRANT ALL PRIVILEGES ON DATABASE udacity_hub TO postgres; GRANT ALL PRIVILEGES ON DATABASE udacity_hub_test TO postgres;
 ```

 ### Database Migrations